Google signs deal with AP to deliver up-to-date news through its Gemini AI chatbot

 The AP prides itself on being an unbiased news source and offers news stories, pictures, video, audio and interactive content direct to consumers via the website APNews.com.
 But the bulk of its business comes from selling its journalism to organizations that use it.

-The company took a major hit last year when two news chains, Gannett and McClatchy, said they would stop buying news from AP, in Gannett’s case ending a relationship that had lasted more than a century.
-The AP has increasingly secured other sources of revenue, including accepting philanthropic funding, but is still hurt by the news industry’s overall woes.
+The AP has experienced a precipitous loss in revenue from newspaper customers, including losing Gannett and McClatchy -- two of the largest traditional U.S. newspaper publishers -- last year.
+The AP has increasingly secured other sources of revenue, including philanthropic funding, but is still hurt by the news industry’s overall woes.

+“The AP has copious amounts of data and text, which are the equivalent of gold in terms of training advanced generative AI models,” said Sarah Kreps, a professor and director of Cornell University's Tech Policy Institute.
+While such deals might help offset some revenue losses, they also present dangers.

+“By outsourcing their value to tech companies, news outlets may cede control over how their work is used and monetized,” Kreps said by email.
+“Instead of building stronger, direct relationships with readers, they risk becoming suppliers of raw material for platforms that then commodify and repurpose their journalism.”

 Matt O'brien, The Associated Press